uboslinux/ubos-docs/sphinx/developers/toyapps/ruby-rails-blog.rst

 by UBOS at deployment time.

-For example, ``${appconfig.mysql.dbname.maindb}`` will be replaced by the name of the MySQL database that UBOS picked for a particular deployment of this app.
-This makes it easily possible to run multiple instances of the same web app on the same device, for example at different virtual hostnames.
+For example, ``${appconfig.mysql.dbname.maindb}`` will be replaced by the name of the MySQL database that UBOS picked for a particular deployment of this :term:`App`.
+This makes it easily possible to run multiple instances of the same web :term:`App` on the same device, for example at different virtual hostnames.

 Here, we use variables for database name, database user, database user password and